Get cover to suit your budget and lifestyle.

 Many extras policies have short waiting periods for psychology and lots of other great extras like dental, optical and natural therapies.

-Get quotes from 30+ brands for an extras policy that covers psychology.
+Get quotes from Australian funds for extras

 When you get your quotes on the next page, just click refine search and then choose psychology under extras cover.